-There’s no such thing as perfect skin; texture, pimples, pores, wrinkles, milia, dark spots—they’re as much a part of skin as popcorn is a part of movies.
+There’s no such thing as perfect skin; texture, pimples, pores, wrinkles, milia, dark spots—they’re as much a part of skin as popcorn is a part of the movies.
 Which is to say, very natural and to be expected.

 Just as common?
 Acne, a skin condition that affects “85% of Australians aged 15-24 years old” says the Skin Health Institute, a not-for-profit organisation that “provides clinical care, research and training to improve skin health.”
 But of course, the effects of acne aren’t just outward, they can be inward too, as many dermatologists and GPs will tell you: acne can and does “cause great distress and damage to self-esteem and self-confidence” says the Skin Health Institute.